 ibisinto the Conda environment.
 In the root of the project run:

 Find an issue to work on

-Once you found an issue you want to work on, write a comment with the text
+Once you find an issue you want to work on, write a comment with the text

 Run the test suite

-To run Ibis tests use the next command:
+To run a subset of the ibis tests use the following command:

 You can change

 PYTEST_BACKENDS="sqlite pandas" to include one or more space-separated

 Commit your changes

 cz is already installed in your environment if you followed the setup instructions